THE 2020/21 Covid-19 pandemic is not the first time an infectious disease has forced the closure of Australian pubs.

 During the week nearly 200,000 persons were inoculated (against pneumonic influenza) at the various Sydney and suburban depots and by private physicians.
 As over 100,000 had previously been done; nearly half the population of the metropolis had thus been treated by the beginning of this week.

-A number of Sydney hotels ignored the order, keeping their bars open, and as a result publicans were fined anything from £4 to £10 for each offence.
+Some hotels ignored the proclamation, with publicans fined anything from £4 to £10 for each offence.

-Publican William Henry Young was fined £10 for opening the Royal Hotel at Enfield.
+Publican William Henry Young was fined £10 for opening the Royal Hotel in the western Sydney suburb of Enfield.
 He successfully challenged the fine, taking his case to the High Court in November 1919.

 The High Court declared the action of the State Government in closing hotels illegal during the influenza epidemic.